 It is worn on the fourth finger from thumb is connected to the neurons cells as the nerve passing through this finger is said to be connected to brain and heart, wearing on this finger give the metallic friction which helps in better stimulation of the nerve, helps to attain good health and confidence to handle the emotions.

 It makes the arm look beautiful, are a mandatory part of bridal wear as the significance of their Suhaag i.e. the husband/groom of women.
 Different regions in the country wear different coloured bangles after marriage.
-Punjab stresses on red, Maharashtra on the green, Bengal on ivory, Southern states on gold etc. Red signifies energy and prosperity, green denotes good luck and fertility, white is for new beginning and gold is for fortune and prosperity.
+Punjab stresses on red, Maharashtra on the green, Bengal on ivory, Southern states on gold etc. Red signifies energy and prosperity, green denotes good luck and fertility.
+While white is for new beginning, and gold is for fortune and prosperity.

 Bangles help to release/reduce the stress by pressing on certain nerves of the arm according to Ayurveda.

-It is a piece of beautiful jewellery worn around the belly which helps to maintain the body posture as it prevents the saturation of belly fat (fat in the waist).
+It is a piece of beautiful jewellery worn around the belly.
+This helps in maintaining the body posture as it prevents the saturation of belly fat (fat in the waist).

 They are worn by married women on the second toe of both feet.
 Sometimes two sets are worn, one for brother, one for husband and if either one dies, one set is removed.
 This signifies that if the husband dies, the brother is there to protect her.
 Unmarried women never wear these ornaments.
 Other than adorning the feet, the ring is supposed to press a nerve that connects to the uterus, regulating the blood flow to it and thus keeping it healthy to make babies.

-It is never made of gold as gold represents Goddess Laxmi and wearing gold on the feet would be considered as a disrespect to the Goddess.
+It is never made of gold.
+Since gold represents Goddess Laxmi and wearing gold on the feet would be considered as a disrespect to the Goddess.
 It is instead made of silver in the belief that silver being a good conductor, absorbs energy from Earth and passes it to the body, refreshing it.

-So each of the ornaments wore by the married women has their traditional meaning but has a great scientific reason behind which helps them in increasing their strength, concentration, and relief from pains.
+So each of the ornaments wore by the married women has their traditional meaning.
+But also have great scientific reason behind them which helps in increasing their strength, concentration, and relief from pains.